MileHacker Logo

 • Requirements: A valid International Driving Permit (IDP) with a motorcycle endorsement, plus your national driver's license, is a must.
 Without proper licensing, your travel insurance might void in case of an accident.

-• Safety: Roads within the Mai Chau valley are generally easy, flat, with low traffic.
+• Safety: Roads inside of the Mai Chau valley are generally easy, flat, with low traffic.
 Main roads outside Mai Chau can be winding.
 Always wear a Helmet.
 Ride cautiously.

 • Self-drive car rental for tourists is very rare in Vietnam.
 Most car rentals come with a driver.